meowwwls/dotValidator/README.md

 - Must be numerical
 - Must be five or 9 digits
-- 10 digits allowed for one hyphen
+- 10 digits allowed is one is a hyphen
 	- 12345-9806 is valid
 - Hyphen not allowed if exactly six digits
 	- 12345- is not valid